Selindek/spring-data-jpa-acl/acl/README.md

 ## Limitations

-There are some limitations if you want to use the ACL, however I believe that these limitations only affect most of the Data Rest projects:
+There are some limitations if you want to use the ACL, however I believe that these limitations hardly affect most of the Data Rest projects:

 - All domain entities must have a singular id attribute.
 If you really need composite primary key somewhere, then a possible workaround is using @EmbeddedId annotation.
 (Theoretically this issue could be resolved, but I rather spend my resources to add other functionalities and improvements.)
-- All ACl managed queries are forced to be distinct.
+- All ACL managed queries are forced to be distinct.
 At the moment I have no idea how can I resolve this issue.
 - Search functionality doesn't work with unique queries (defined by `@Query` annotation).
-- ACL and pagination is not working on maps (They are treated as common properties, not as collections).
+- ACL and pagination is not working on maps (Maps are treated as common properties, not as collections).
 - You cannot use unique EntityLookup services for ACL managed entities.
 The id fragment of the URL must be the actual id of the entity.
-(I believe that - although it's a nice and convenient feature - the resulting API won't be a real RESTful API.
-(Oh, and PUT requests won't work any more, so you shouldn't use it anyway.))
+(I believe that - although it's a nice and convenient feature - the resulting API won't be a real RESTful API any more.
+Also, if you use EntityLookup, then PUT requests won't work any more, so you shouldn't use it anyway.)

 # Changed features